yingshaoxo/research/README.md

 ### round 6
 1. can we seperate rust code into multiple files?
-    - yes, we can! you can see this file while I seperated the function. [utils.rs](2022/4.chat_room/rust_service/src/utils.rs)
+    - yes, we can! you can see this file where I seperated the function. [utils.rs](2022/4.chat_room/rust_service/src/utils.rs)

 2. can we use rust to make a minimum jwt auth service?
     - no, I didn't do it with rust, but instead, I did the same thing with python. see [this](2022/5.auth/python_jwt_auth_example)

+3. can we make a user system with the help of python?
+    - yes, we can!
+I have made a full-version of user-system with sqlite, you can see it right in [here](2022/5.auth/python_user_system)